 Penis enlargement surgery involves undergoing two procedures, which can be performed as a combined surgery or separately at different times that suit the patient.
 You will be administered a general anaesthetic prior to going into theatre and the penis enlargement surgery normally lasts around four hours.

-The second procedure involves widening the girth of the penis, which will make it appear thicker.
-While there are several treatments that can be performed to do this, such as fat injections or permanent filler injections, Dr Laniewski prefers to use fat grafting by injections.
-This is due to the results being more predictable and effective for the patient.
-Dr Laniewski will take a graft of skin and tissue from the inner thigh of the patient and insert it along the shaft of the penis, using two small incisions at the top and base of the shaft.
-This will create a wider and thicker looking penis.
+The second procedure involves widening the girth of the penis, which will make it thicker.
+While there are several treatments that can be performed to do this, such as fat graft injections or permanent filler injections, Dr Laniewski prefers to use fat grafting by injections.
+Fat grafting is associated with fewer complications than permanent filler.

 Once you have woken up from the general anaesthetic and completion of phalloplasty surgery, it is normal to feel some pain and tenderness on your body.
 Patients will be given painkillers to reduce pain and minimise discomfort where it is possible to do so.
 In addition, the penis can be red and swollen after surgery, which can take several weeks to subside.
 This should not alert the patient.
-Full recovery from penis enlargement surgery is around four to six weeks.
+Full recovery from penis enlargement surgery is around six to eight weeks.

 Recovery from lengthening the penis approximately takes six to eight weeks.
 The second procedure to widen the girth of the penis will also have a similar recovery tim, it will also depend on whether you have these surgeries together or on separate occasions how long you should take off work.